erick-otenyo/wagtail-mautic-integration/README.md

 ```

-Create the Page as you usual in your CMS admin.
+Create the Page as usual in your CMS admin.

 Edit the Page to add the Mautic Form ID